 When you engage in list building applying content, content upgrades, and lead magnets, you’re designing a funnel.
 Even if you never thought as a funnel, it is.

 Let’s go through the stages, starting with website content, adding the lead magnet, and then leading your audience through an email marketing series.
 This is so you can make an offer that will monetize all your power plays.

 Create the Content

-After you’ve done your due diligence and thought about who you want to attract to your website, what they need to know, what problems they have and how you can solve them.
-Create the initial content for your blog, guest post, or another platform.
-Make sure it’s super targeted toward your audience, gives them the information they want to know about, and is only valuable to your audience.
+?
+Then you can create the initial content for your blog, guest post, or another platform.
+Assemble it so it’s super targeted toward your audience, gives them the information they want to know about, and that it is valuable to them.

 Develop a Complementary Lead Magnet

 Either design or re-purpose other content you possess that furthers the audience’s interest in the content’s topic you’ve produced.
 Examine at how you can expand on the content in the original article and how you can substantiate something further.
 Determine how you might offer them something of consequence to go with the original content.
 Make that into a lead magnet.

 ?Make it simple though.
 A checklist, an explanatory video, a cheat sheet, or something else that you can put together in less than a day is usually best.
 It will be easy for your readers to put it into use quickly.